Alnmouth: Geography

 Alnmouth is a village on the north-east coast of England, some 29 mi due north of Newcastle upon Tyne, 31 mi south-south-east of Berwick Upon Tweed, and 4.1 mi to the east-south-east of Alnwick.
 The village is built on a promontory on a spit of land bordered to the east by the North Sea and to the south and west by the estuary of the River Aln, falling from around 17.2 m above Mean High Water level at the north of the village to 3.5 m in the south-west.

 The geology of the North East of England around Alnmouth is a superficial layer of glacial till in the form of boulder clay lying on often outcropping Whin Sill, a carboniferous limestone, with peat deposits, and, at the coast, wind-blown sand including a coastline dune system which has evolved over the last 10,000 years.
 The coastline of the county is a series of headlands and bays — such as at Alnmouth — with wide, sandy beaches, the result of differential erosion of ice-age deposits.
-Alnmouth's south-beach dune is calcarous, containing mainly marine-animal shell, and is only 2–300 years old.
+Alnmouth's south-beach dune is calcareous, containing mainly marine-animal shell, and is only 2–300 years old.

 Alnmouth lies at the south-east extent of low hills such run down from the Cheviot Hills to the coast.
 Its hinterland is an open agricultural landscape of arable land and pasture, with broadleaf woodlands in river valleys such as of the Aln, and some forestry plantations.
 Its history is of medieval tree-clearance and the establishment of scattered settlements and farms with complex field patterns.